hannahrubinton/academichugo2023/content/authors/admin/_index.md

 ---

 I am an Economist at the Federal Reserve Bank of St. Louis with interests in macroeconomics and economic geography.
 I received my PhD in economics from Princeton University in 2020.

+If you notice me shaking, it's because I have an [essential tremor](https://en.wikipedia.org/wiki/Essential_tremor).
+Feel free to ask me about it.